Shortcuts

 He was bolder, and more inquisitive.
 He took more risks.

-He stayed out longer than Jess had ever done and as safe as everyone always said Willerby was, I worried.
+He stayed out longer than Jess had and as safe as everyone always said Willerby was, I worried.

 There was a long pause on the line.